mohammadnusairat/Campus-Meeting-Point-Application/README.md

 > **Note:** Ensure that the Flask backend is running on port 5000 before starting the frontend, as it depends on backend API responses.

 ## How to Use the App
+1. On the landing page, apply filters such as "Quiet Spots", "Lecture Hall", or "Study Spots".
+This will filter the available buildings list at the bottom-left, as well as the main search bar.
-1. On the landing page, enter and select the name of a building in the search bar.
+2. Enter and select the name of a building in the search bar.
 This will cause a map icon to appear at that building, along with an option to copy a google maps link to that building at the top-right.
-2. After planning out your starting buildings, add multiple starting locations on the left-side.
+3. After planning out your filters and starting buildings, add multiple starting locations on the left-side.
-3. Optionally, apply filters such as "Quiet Spots", "Lecture Hall", or "Study Spots".
-This will filter the available buildings list at the bottom-left (as well as the main search bar).
 4. Click "Compute Filtered Meeting Point".
 5. View the optimized meeting location suggested on the interactive map.
 6. Copy the meeting link for easy sharing!